zeqri/STRAND/README.md

 ```
 sh src/inference.sh
 ```

 After running the inference visualization directories are created containing the generated samples.
 Defualt path is `visualization/STRAND`

-To assess how well the refined samples are, Downdload the Ground Truth files that were refined from the PDB as .pdb and store them in`datasets/gt_dir`
+To assess how well the refined samples are, Downdload the Ground Truth files that were refined from the PDB as .pdb files and store them in`datasets/gt_dir`.

 **Manual Selection results:**